Yuffster/asherah/README.md

 ---

-Asherah is a Markdown-inspired text format for branching narratives (ie, conversations) optimized for human readability and use by nontechnical stakeholders (voice actors, writers, product managers, etc).
+Asherah is a Markdown-inspired text format for branching narratives (choose- your-own-adventure style games, conversations) optimized for human readability and use by nontechnical stakeholders (voice actors, writers, product managers, etc).

 The language is whitespace-sensitive (tabs only).